can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

   "No drafts found~%")
 ```

-What this macro does is it generates another function named using
+What this macro does is it generates another function named using the
 second argument (it'll be `with-draft-files` in this case) and that
 function will print one of the strings depending on the number of
 items from the second argument (`(get-draft-files)` in this case) and